chulipinho/helicopter-game/README.md

-# spaceship-game
+# Helicopter Game
-Spaceship game developed for the DIO WebDev bootcamp
+Helicopter game developed for the DIO WebDev bootcamp